 Arizona tried it and Mississippi passed it – laws that give permission to businesses to discriminate based on strongly held religious beliefs.
-The Arizona governor was so pressured by businesses that feared a big drop in revenue that she vetoed a bill that would have allowed businesses to refuse service to members of the LGBT community when business owners had deeply held religious beliefs against that community.
+Businesses that feared a big drop in revenue pressured the Arizona governor so much that she vetoed a bill that would have allowed businesses to refuse service to members of the LGBT community when business owners had deeply held religious beliefs against that community.

 As a big tourist state, businesses, rightly so, wanted to prevent a general boycott of Arizona by the LGBT community.
 The fear was that travel businesses would send their customers elsewhere.
 They might not want to promote a destination with a discriminatory attitude because they are either opposed to discrimination or owned by, employ, or service members of the LGBT community.

 Now the Mississippi legislature has actually passed the so-called “Religious Freedom Preservation Act” due to take effect July 1st, 2014.
 The law says the government cannot put a substantial burden on religious practices without a compelling reason.
 Critics fear the law will prompt authorities to ignore anti-LGBT discrimination carried out in the name of religious beliefs.
 Sound familiar?
 But this time it’s really backfiring in an interesting way.

 Shopkeepers who understand that their livelihoods are dependent on every customer who walks through their doors, not just those who agree with them, are making a highly visible statement.
 They have started a “We don’t discriminate” campaign.